Can you tell me about the businesses that have been located in the building at 122 East 22nd Street over the years? ~ Jeff C., Indianapolis

 In February of 2007, Woodland Realty Company LLC took ownership of the property.
 The building was gutted and lovingly reinvented.

-The renovated building is the home of a brand new eatery called Shoefly Public House.
-The couple who are its creators realized after moving into their home in Fall Creek Place that there was no gathering spot in the neighborhood for a bite to eat or a libation with friends.
+The renovated building is now the home of a brand new eatery called Shoefly Public House.
+The couple who are its creators realized after moving into their nearby home in Fall Creek Place that there was no gathering spot in the neighborhood for a bite to eat or a libation with friends.
 From that perceived need, the concept of Shoefly was hatched.
 The dining establishment’s offerings include pub food made from locally grown produce and locally crafted beverages, both alcoholic and nonalcoholic.
-Shoefly opened its doors at 11:00 a.m. on Saturday, September 28th.
+Shoefly opened its doors at 11:00 a.m. on Saturday, September 28, 2013.

 If you have a question about Indianapolis history, please send it to historicindianapolis(at)yahoo(dot)com, with “HI Mailbag” in the subject line.
 I will do my best to answer it.
 If you would like to see features on specific properties, please consider becoming an HI sponsor. ~ Sharon